2023 SERIES REGULATIONS

 Article 8.
 Prize Money

-Each promotor in the American Criterium Cup has agreed to a minimum purse of $6000 per gender at their respective races.
-This minimum purse may be broken down any way a promotor sees fit or split between placings and primes.
+Each promoter in the American Criterium Cup has agreed to a minimum purse of $6000 per gender at their respective races.
+This minimum purse may be broken down any way a promoter sees fit or split between placings and primes.

 Prize money for the final standings will be paid out no sooner than 30 days after the final series event.
 This is to allow time for any and all protests as well as results from any anti-doping test conducted.